kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 * Cluster Turndown: Schedule clusters to spin down when unused and back up when needed
 * Request Sizing: Ensure your containers aren't over-provisioned
-* Cluster Sizing: Configure your cluster in the most cost-effective way
 * Namespace Turndown: Schedule unused workloads to spin down
-* Guided Sizing: Continuous container and node right-sizing
+* Guided Sizing: Continuous container and node right-sizing (experimental)
+* Cluster Sizing: Configure your cluster in the most cost-effective way (experimental)

 Selecting one of these Actions will take you off the Actions page to a Action-specific page which will allow to perform the action in moments.